 A set of four durable tire totes that stand out for their sturdy handles.
 Easy to cover, store and maneuver tires when not in use.
 Universal fit.
-Backed by a lifetime warranty.

 Leaves wheels exposed – the company offers tire felts to cover them that must be purchased separately.